Tales of a Pet Nanny at the End of Her Leash

 Many people enjoyed taking their dogs along in sidecars, but do the dogs enjoy it?
 This is a question that Eric wanted to answer.
 He is a dog person and has several rescue dogs himself.
 He said he would never force his dogs to do anything he felt they wouldn't enjoy.

 He wanted to know if this was something that people were doing for their own pleasure and to have this cute dog in a sidecar wearing goggles, or is it something that these dogs actually enjoy.
-Eric is happy to state that in every single case, the dog goes berserk to get into the sidecar.
-They absolutely love it!
+Eric is happy to state that in every single case, the dog went berserk to get into the sidecar.
+They absolutely loved it!

 Eric said that there is no one specific type of dog that loves doing this.
 He said there were dogs from 2-pounds up to a 135-pound Bull Mastiff and everything in between.
 But one thing they did have in common is that most of the dogs were rescues.